CodeSpaceHQ/MENGEL/modules/DMZ/data_kit/README.md

 ### Text Handling: text_handler.py
 This file is for the conversion or removal of text values from a dataset.
 - text_column_to_numeric: Takes in a dataframe column and replaces all of the text values with corresponding categorical numeric values.
+If given a column of nontext values, it will return the unaltered column.
-- convert_dataframe_text: Converts all columns which contain fewer than n unique values with corresponding categorical values.
-Columns which have more than n unique values are left untouched.
+- convert_dataframe_text: Converts all text columns which have a ratio of unique components to number of components less than or equal to the desired ratio to corresponding categorical numeric data.
 - convert_nonpredictive_text: Replaces all text values in a dataframe with "NaN"s.
+All other data is left unchanged.

 This file can modify the dataset, but it cannot add or remove columns.
 ##